Calinou/godot-docs/tutorials/ui/gui_using_fonts.rst

 Make sure the **Character Ranges** option doesn't exceed the number of **Columns** × **Rows** defined.
 Otherwise, the font will fail to import.

+If your font image contains margins not used for font glyphs (such as attribution information), try adjusting **Image Margin**.
+This is a margin applied only once around the whole image.

+If your font image contains guides (in the form of lines between glyphs) or if spacing between characters appears incorrect, try adjusting **Character Margin**.
+This margin is applied for every imported glyph.

 Loading a font file
 -------------------